 [Related Article: What is Container Security and How Does It Work?]

-Q: Can you tell us why the team at Alert Logic decided to undertake a network-based approach to its container security solutions?
+Why did the team at Alert Logic decided to undertake a network-based approach to its container security solutions?

-MATT: Interesting question.
-I think it goes back to our DNA as a company.
 We’ve made a number of remarkable advancements in the past, and we have a core set of capabilities that we have developed into the Alert Logic solutions over a number of years.
 And we’ve gotten very good at that core set of capabilities over time.
 As we examined those strengths and thought about the container security problem, we saw a way to do something differently from other players in the space.
 Teasing things out a bit more, we discovered that we had an opportunity to focus on a network-based approach to examining traffic in and between containers and across the host.
 That innovation helped solve the container security problem in a way that made sense for our customers and extended our core capabilities.

 It just so happens that we support intrusion detection in a way that is unique when compared to the rest of the market.
 For some reason, this approach hadn’t been explored.
 In all actuality, it’s probably because it is a very difficult problem to solve.
 A lot of people feel that they can get some level of coverage from a single point solution or a couple of solutions operating in a layered security model, but what we found is that the need for defense in depth is as true in the container world as anywhere else.
 That means that a holistic approach that provides visibility and context is needed.

-Alert Logic’s infrastructure has a rather large containerized workload.
+Alert Logic’s infrastructure has a rather large, containerized workload.
 We can have anywhere between 120 to 150 nodes in our container clusters with between 2,000 and 4,500 containers running at any given time.
 We saw the security challenges of this environment right away.
 That’s when we decided that had to have a streamlined approach to security and work to avoid adding additional operational burdens.
 By streamlining our effort to secure our container deployments, we felt we could avoid impediments to our continuous deployment model.
 As we began thinking about how we would solve this challenge for ourselves, it became very evident by solving this for us meant we could solve this problem for our customers as well.

 When we looked out at the market and examined similar players in the container security space, we determined that what everyone was doing (for the most part) was process monitoring.
 While process monitoring is interesting, it can’t tell the entire story if a security concern arises.
 After further research, we also found that a lot of the solutions were only local to the container cluster, had no real centralized way of viewing security concerns across a large fleet, and required someone to spend time assessing whether or not a spawned process was really a security concern.
 After we discussed all the findings internally with our engineering and security teams, we decided to explore the possibility of extending Alert Logic’s existing network intrusion detection capabilities to containers.
 Alert Logic has provided a leading network intrusion detection system for years, so it seemed like a viable solution.